ilkrklc/cdk-cloudfront-geo-locator/README.md

   readonly cloudfrontPriceClass?: cloudfront.PriceClass;

   /**
-   * The domain name and certificate arn configuration for the CloudFront distribution.
+   * The domain name for the CloudFront distribution.
    *
    * @default - undefined
    */
-  readonly customDomain?: {
+  readonly customDomainName?: string;

   /**
-     * The domain name for the CloudFront distribution.
-     */
-    readonly domainName: string;

-    /**
    * The ARN of the certificate.
+   *
+   * @default - undefined
    */
-    readonly certificateArn: string;
+  readonly customDomainCertificateArn?: string;
-  };
 }
 ```